yjdeleon/yjdeleon.github.io/_posts/2017-07-03-japan-korea-birthday-hauls.markdown

 <p>Japanese eye drops are on a whole new level.
 I even saw some slightly yellow tinted eyedrops to help combat the blue light from electronic devices...What a time to be alive, folks.
 I got the C3 eyedrops because of some great reviews online and I was totally sold on the cute and simple packaging.
 It makes wearing contacts actually enjoyable for me.</p>

 <p>Silicone sponges are all over Instagram and I caved into the hype.
 I like to apply my foundation all over with this and then go in with some fine detail work with a disposable foam sponge.
 Two thumbs up for ease of cleanliness.</p>

+<p>The Perfect Whip cleanser was advertised literally everywhere I went.
+Apparently, it's the number one best seller in Japan.
+And for good reason.
+A rich lather, delicate scent and squeaky clean feel without completely stripping your skin, color me impressed.</p>
 <br>